© Association for Tropical Biology and Conservation

 Biotropica: The official journal of the ATBC with an ISI-ranking of 2.082 (2013).
 Free print and online access, and free page charges for articles.
 With online submission of manuscripts, publication is faster than ever!

 Discounts for attending ATBC Annual Meetings: Annual meetings feature numerous symposia on cutting-edge topics, and exciting post-conference field trips.

 Support for Conservation Initiatives: The Association is playing an increasingly vigorous role in tropical conservation via the ATBC Conservation Committee, which is open to all members.

 Awards: Including numerous travel awards to the annual meetings for students from developing countries.

 Affordable Membership: Among the most affordable of all scientific societies, with major discounts for student members and those in developing countries.

 Biotropical Virtual Issue: Brazil

 Brazil always fascinated early naturalists and continues to be an inspiration to contemporary biologists, resulting in a sophisticated literature advancing our understanding of the ecological and evolutionary factors structuring tropical ecosystems, documenting threats to their persistence, and describing innovative strategies for their conservation.
-With the eyes of the world on Brazil it prepares to host the world’s most widely viewed sporting event – the 2014 FIFA World Cup – we present this collection of articles published in Biotropica that highlights Brazil’s unique ecosystems and biodiversity, the myriad research approaches used to understand and conserve them, and the diversity of scholars engaged in this critical research.
+With the eyes of the world on Brazil as it hosted the world’s most widely viewed sporting event – the 2014 FIFA World Cup – we present this collection of articles published in Biotropica that highlights Brazil’s unique ecosystems and biodiversity, the myriad research approaches used to understand and conserve them, and the diversity of scholars engaged in this critical research.
 Read more here

 Let us keep you up-to-date: register for e-Alerts today.